KhutijaTasneemHub/my-first-chatbot/README.md

 **What it does:** Brings in LangChain’s documents system for handling structured text.
 **In this code:** It’s imported but not directly used — possibly unnecessary here.

+**from langchain.chains.question_answering import load_qa_chain**
+**What it does:** Loads a Question-Answering Chain from LangChain.
+**In simple terms:** A chain is a pipeline.
+This one:
+Takes your question.
+Looks for matching text in your document.
+Passes it to the AI model.Gets the answer and gives it back to you.